Birka: Written accounts

 Sources from Birka are mainly archaeological remains.
 No texts survive from this area, though the written text Vita Ansgari ("The Life of Ansgar") by Rimbert (c.
 865) describes the missionary work of Ansgar around 830 at Birka, and Gesta Hammaburgensis Ecclesiae Pontificum (Deeds of Bishops of the Hamburg Church) by Adam of Bremen in 1075 describes the Archbishop Unni, who died at Birka in 936.
 Saint Ansgar's work was the first attempt to convert the people of Birka from the Norse religion to Christianity.
 It was unsuccessful.

 Both Rimbert and Adam were German clergymen writing in Latin.
 There are no known Norse sources mentioning the name of the settlement, or even the settlement itself, and the original Norse name of Birka is unknown.
-Birca is the Latinised form given in the written sources by Rimbert and Adam; and Birka is the contemporary, unhistorical Swedish form.
+Birca is the Latinised form given in the written sources by Rimbert and Adam; and Birka is the contemporary Swedish form.
 The Latin name is probably derived from an Old Norse word "birk" which probably means a market place.
 Related to this was the Bjärköa law (bjärköarätt) which regulated the life of market places in Denmark, Norway and Sweden.
-Birka and similar spellings are very common in Scandinavian place names still today leading to speculation that all references to Birka, especially those by Adam of Bremen, were not about the same location.

 Both publications are silent on Birka's size, layout, and appearance.
 Based on Rimbert's account, Birka was significant because it had a port and it was the location of the regional ting.
 Adam only mentions the port, but otherwise, Birka seems to have been significant to him because it was the start of Ansgar's Christian mission and because Archbishop Unni was buried there.

-Vita Ansgari and Gesta are sometimes ambiguous, which has caused some controversy as to whether Birka and the Björkö settlement are the same location.
+Vita Ansgari and Adam of Bremen's Gesta are sometimes ambiguous, which has caused some controversy as to whether Birka and the Björkö settlement are the same location.
 Many other locations have been suggested through the years.
 However, Björkö is the only location that shows remains of a town of Birka's significance, which is why the vast majority of scholars regard Björkö as the location of Birka.